datrip/wolt-qa-project/manual_tests/test_cases/3.1_User_Registration_and_Login/TC-UR-003_Email_Already_Registered.md

 **Test Case ID**: TC-UR-003

-**Title**: Verify that the system handles registration with an email that is already registered.
+**Title**: Verify that the system handles registration with an email that is already registered

 **Test Objective**: Ensure that when a user attempts to register with an email address that is already associated with an existing Wolt account, the system prevents duplicate account creation and guides the user to log in instead.